Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Related Challenges

 LMs have been growing increasingly large \citep{ZhaoZLT23a} and with more data and a higher number of model parameters, training times also surge.
 This requires more computing and energy to publish a novel state-of-the-art model.
 Nowadays, this becomes a problem for small companies and research organizations as only big tech companies like OpenAI, Google, or Meta have the resources to train a competitive language model from the ground up \citep{AbdallaWRN23}.
 Larger models also have a higher environmental cost, emitting more carbon during training than smaller models \citep{TouvronLIM23, FabbriWLX22}.
 Reducing the computational requirements of recent LMs could potentially lower their environmental impact due to lower power consumption.

 The scaling laws from \citep{KaplanMHB20a} suggest that larger models will continue to perform better than smaller ones while reaching the same level of performance with fewer optimization steps.
 They also find that a model's performance depends strongly on the number of parameters, dataset size, and the amount of computing, while architectural parameters like layer depth or width are not as important.
-Thus, making text generation models lightweight and improving computing times is an active research topic. \citet{LiuOPS23} propose a transformer with ternary (i.e., -1, 0, 1) or binary (i.e., 0, 1) weights which facilitate multiplication-free computations.
+Thus, making text generation models lightweight and improving computing times is an active research topic. \citet{LiuOPS23} propose a transformer with ternary (i.e., -1, 0, 1) or binary (i.e., 0, 1) weights, which facilitate multiplication-free computations.
+Division-of-Thoughts distributes a reasoning process across a locally deployed, smaller-scale LM and cloud-based LLMs \citep{10.1145/3696410.3714765}, reducing reasoning time and API costs.
+EdgeShard deploys LLMs across distributed services, accounting for device heterogeneity and bandwidth limitations \citep{10818760}.
 Their variation of BART \citep{LewisLGG20a} is up to 16 times more efficient than its real-valued counterpart while achieving close to normal performance.
 However, binarization and ternarization require bit-packing to have actual memory savings and need dedicated hardware support for real-time acceleration. \citet{LiL21a} propose prefix-tuning, a light-weight alternative to fine-tuning where only 0.1\% of a models parameters are optimized.
 Their model performs comparable to a full-data setting and is even better in low-data settings and extrapolation on unseen topics.
 Approaches to reduce LMs' environmental impact are often not included in the works we read.
 We identify that NLP-focused research on reducing environmental harm is scarce but necessary if the field wants sustainable future research.